7 Awesome Ski Mountains Near North Conway, NH

 Even if you are traveling with someone that likes the cold, crisp mountain air but doesn't want to get too far from the niceties of city living, North Conway, NH will work!
 Toasty saunas, candlelit dinner, spa afternoons, and outlet stores as far as the eye can see will satisfy those that appreciate the finer things in life.

 Traveling with little ones?
 Check out North Conway's kid friendly ski resorts.
-If skiing doesn't tickle their fancy there's always these things to do in North Conway; tubing, skating (in Schouler Park), exploring, hiking, making snow angels and selecting their favorite candies at the North Conway 5 & 10 Cent Store.
+If skiing doesn't tickle their fancy there's always these things to do in North Conway; tubing, free ice skating (in Schouler Park), exploring, hiking, making snow angels and selecting their favorite candies at the North Conway 5 & 10 Cent Store.

 North Conway abuts the 800,000 acre White Mountain National Forest which is home to 5 ski resorts, is a perfect haven for cross country skiing, winter hiking, and for the brave at heart - ice climbing. (contact IME for ice climbing info)

 North Conway originally was a one horse town with skiing being the only thing to draw folks to town.
 The opening of Settlers Green in 1988 changed all that!